computestdev/CompuRacer/README.md

 The toolset can be split in three separate parts: Core application in `CompuRacerCore`, Burp extension in `CompuRacerExtensionBurp` and browser extensions (Chrome & Firefox) in `CompuRacerExtensionChrome` and `CompuRacerExtensionFirefox`.
 The `TestWebAppVouchers` folder contains a Flask test web app for voucher redemption that contains race conditions.

 ## Recommended software versions
-The toolset is only compatible with Python 3.7.
+The toolset is compatible with python <=3.9.
 It has been tested using Burp Suite Professional v1.7.37 & v2.1.03 (the Community Edition is also compatible), Firefox v.
 69, Chrome v.
 76 and Vagrant 2.1.5.
 It is tested on a MacBook Pro (2018) running macOS Mojave.
 Every individual tool is expected to be compatible with both Linux and Windows, but this is not fully tested.

 ## Installation
 #### Clone the repository